mikemackintosh/mikemackintosh.github.io/_posts/2015-02-22-simplest-slack-messaging-ever.md

 ### Introduction

 Slack is the finest messaging and chat platform to find itself entangled in the world wide web since the dot com boom.
-If you don't know what I'm talking about, then you're a n00b.
+They have a free-tier, which allows for unlimited people, but integrations like Google Apps and webhooks are limited.
 Check them out at [www.slack.com](https://slack.com/).

 ![SlackUI](https://www.dropbox.com/s/1veqca2kr0ez8a4/Screenshot%202015-02-22%2022.05.59.png?dl=1)